 Hudson, Mark, Hudson, Ian, and Fridell, Mara (2013).
 Fair Trade, Sustainability, and Social Justice.
 Palgrave Macmillan, International Political Economy Series.
 225 pp.

-Hudson, M. (2011) Fire Management in the American est Forest Politics and the Rise of Megafires.
-Boulder: University Press of Colorado
+Hudson, Mark (2011).
+Fire Management in the American West: Forest politics and the rise of megafires.
+Boulder: University Press of Colorado.
+214 pp.

 Hudson, Mark.
 (2002).
 “Branches for Roots: Recalling the Context of Environmental Management,” in Environments 30(3): 21-36.